Pullze/Simple_Reservation/README.md

 This is the root directory for the Spring-boot based project's backend.
 We use Maven for project management.

 #### `service_system`
-This is the root directory for the React App front end.
+This is the root directory for the React App frontend.

 ## Set-up